Bachelor of Science in Computer Science

 Must be taken in addition to General Education Requirements.

-A grade of C or higher must be received in all CSCE, MATH and STAT courses required to satisfy the above program requirements.
+A minimum grade of C must be received in all CSCE, MATH and STAT courses required to satisfy the above program requirements.

 All computer science majors must take a standardized test of knowledge of computer science approved by the CS faculty for the purpose of evaluating program effectiveness.
 There is no minimum score required for graduation.
 This test will normally be taken during the senior year.